Instagram/IGListKit/Guides/Generating your models using remodel.md

-# Generating your IGListDiffable models
+# Generating your IGListDiffable models using remodel

 With the `IGListDiffable` plugin for [remodel by facebook](https://github.com/facebook/remodel), you can automatically generate models conforming to the `IGListDiffable`.